I’d like to preface this blog post by saying that this is not a book review although I do love the book and the movie.

 Think of all the times when something looks so good online.
 Now think of when you saw said item in real life and you had to pat yourself on the back for not jumping the gun and buying it right away.
 You deserve more pats on the back.

 Practice self-control.
 Step away from the computer.

 Time is money.
 Gas prices are ridiculous.
 Enough said.

 Returns are a double-edged sword.
-You return one thing and end up with two new things.
+You return one thing in store and end up walking out with two new things.